TheOdinProject/curriculum/web_development_101/pairing_project.md

 [The Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a time management system where you work for a period of time then take a short break, then work for a period of time then take a short break, and so on.
 This is also a useful system for switching between Driver and Navigator roles when pairing.

 We are going to make a Pomodoro clock similar to [this](https://arcane-ravine-59782.herokuapp.com/) which will count down twenty-five minutes of work, indicate it is break time, count down five minutes, then start over again.
-If you've been following along the curriculum, you should have most of the tools you will need to make it, but if you do have problems, there are two of you!
+If you've been following along the curriculum, you should have most of the tools you will need to make it.
+But if you do have problems, there are two of you!
 Put your minds together and figure it out.

-## Try These Before Starting
+## Before Starting

-These skills will be helpful for you when you start building.
-Either try them yourself or at least make sure you know how to do it:
+These skills will be helpful for you when you start building:

-1. Two ways to move a div around on the page
-1. Stick a div onto the bottom or top of the page
-1. Identify the background color of an existing webpage
-1. Grab the URL for an image from an existing webpage
-1. Center an element horizontally
-1. Identify three ways you can include your CSS styles in a page
-1. Understand how to use classes and ids to target CSS at specific elements on the page
-1. Build a very basic form (even if it doesn't "go" anywhere)
+1. If you haven't already, make sure to do the [git lessons](http://www.theodinproject.com/courses/web-development-101/lessons/introduction-to-git).
+While you are working on the project, it can live on the shared Cloud 9 workspace, but once you are done, you'll want to have a place to put it for both of you.
+2. Remember in the introduction to the pairing section where we told you that you didn't have to do all your own work?
+Well the real world is also open book.

 ## Setting Up Your Project's Github Repository (optional)